shaukatdesai/nexttraining/Step3.md

 # Step 3: Getting Started with Oracle Application Express

-To log in to Oracle Application Express, you need a Workspace name, username, and the password created for that Workspace.
+1. To Log in to Oracle Application Express, , you need a Workspace name, username, and the password created for that Workspace.

-1.
    [![1a](https://github.com/shaukatdesai/nexttraining/blob/master/APEX%20Login.jpg)](https://github.com/shaukatdesai/nexttraining/blob/master/APEX%20Login.jpg)

 2. The Workspace home page appears.
 Click **App Builder**.